 Whether you are looking for a new hobby, some on-the-job training, or just an outlet for your creative expression, we are happy to discuss your programming ideas.
-We do anticipate, however, that you understand and abide within the policies, rules and procedures that we have put in place.
+We do expect, however, that you understand and abide within the policies, rules and procedures that we have put in place.

-This document will outline many of those processes and if you have any questions about them after reviewing, please feel free to reach out to myself, or one of our Staff Producers.
-I am always available to discuss any issue about our programming with you as well.
+This document will outline many of those processes, and if you have any questions about them after reviewing them, please feel free to reach out to one of our Staff Producers or me.
+We are always available to discuss any issue about our programming with you as well.